NobbyDeveloper/Html-Template/README.md

 # Html-Template
-A basic HTML template with basic comments for a cleaner code.
+A basic HTML and CSS template with basic comments for a cleaner code.